 It’s at that point the film becomes a, sort, of tense thriller.
 Nancy must use her brains to try to get back to the shore.

-Us viewers are trated to a few close calls her and there as she attempts to outwit the shark in its home territory.
+Us viewers are treated to a few close calls here and there as she attempts to outwit the shark in its home territory.
 She also gets to watch on as the surfer dudes return and psycho shark murders them to death.

 So… how will she get out of it alive?
 Answers on a postcard.
 Or just watch this spoiler happy clip.

-The film starts out trying to be as realistic as possible, but b that point really stumbles drunkenly over the finish line.
+The film starts out trying to be as realistic as possible, but by the end really stumbles drunkenly over the finish line.

 Sharks just don’t behave like that, FFS!
 We mean, why is the shark even so goddamn angry about the whole situation?
 There’s plenty of other things for it to eat.

 Maybe it’s just trying to ask Nancy out on a date, who knows?

 As daft popcorn fodder it’s a decent effort, but its gradual lapse into total stupidity removes any tension or horror left in proceedings.

 However, we did quite enjoy it.
 Director Jaume Collet-Serra does a decent job at providing some scares and the shark largely looks realistic and menacing.

 Credit to Blake Lively as well for putting in a solid performance.
 Nancy Adams is smart and capable, with Lively showing a good range of fear, terror, and whatnot.